keisentraut/python-comdirect-api/README.md

 pip install dist/comdirect_api-0.1.tar.gz
 ```

-Then, run ```python bin/example.py```.
+Then, run ```python bin/download_all_documents.py``` or something else in the ```bin/``` folder.

 # Contributing

-Contributions are welcome.
+Contributions are very welcome.
+Please open a pull request.
-Verify tests pass by running `tox`.
-Additionally, run `black .` in order to fix your formatting.

 # Disclaimer

 Use at own risk.
-I'm not responsible if you lock your account or lose all your money.
+I'm not responsible if you lock your account (three wrong login attempts) or lose all your money.

 # Prerequisites